plane flying through the sky

 • Companion voucher cost: $0 base fare˜ (must pay taxes, fees, and surcharges)

-• Regular rewards earn rates: 2 Avios per $1 CAD you spend on British Airways and BA Holidays*; 1 Avios per $1 CAD on qualifying net purchases*
+• Regular rewards earn rates: Earn 3 Avios for every $1 spent on British Airways and BA Holidays*; 2 Avios on dining* and 1 Avios on all other purchases

 • Other travel benefits: 10% off British Airways flights you pay for with your card; link with a Petro-Points membership to save 3¢/L on fuel and earn 20% more Petro-Points at Petro-Canada; comprehensive insurances including 31-day out of country/province emergency medical insurance1